-The university has agreed to resolve federal class action lawsuit claims involving Dr. George Tyndall’s patients who received women’s health services while he was affiliated with USC, pending final court approval.
+The university has agreed to resolve federal class action lawsuit claims involving Dr. George Tyndall’s patients who received women’s health services while he was affiliated with USC, pending court approval.
 The university’s singular focus continues to be our students, patients and community.
-Over the past six months, the university has taken corrective actions to heal our community.
+In recent months, the university has taken corrective actions to heal our community.
 This settlement is another step on that journey.

 Who does the settlement cover?

-All current or former female students who were seen by Dr. George Tyndall at USC’s student health center for women’s health services.
+All female patients seen by Dr. George Tyndall at USC’s student health center for women’s health issues.

 How much will USC pay under the settlement?